PaimaStudios/paima-engine-docs/4 - deploying-your-stateful-nft.md

 First we will get access to the smart contracts and make sure all dependencies are installed to be able to compile/deploy them:

-1. Run `./paima-engine contract` which emits the _contracts_ directory.
+1. Run `./paima-engine contracts` which emits the _contracts_ directory.
 2. Navigate to the `contracts/nft/` directory;
 3. Run `npm install` to install all needed dependencies.

 ## State customization

 Before you deploy your contracts, you may want to customize what strings the NFTs get minted with.
-To achieve this, you will need to make some simple changes to two source files found in the `contracts/nft/src/` directory:
+To achieve this, you will need to make a few simple changes to two source files found in the `contracts/nft/src/` directory:

 First, in `contracts/nft/src/NftType.sol`, you will find the following enum: